-- Persons with health concerns/conditions should consult with a physician prior to accessing the underground. - Minimum Physical Requirements for Underground Access: - o Persons accessing the underground must be at least 18 years of age and able to perform the following: - ♦ Don and wear the required PPE. - ♦ Don and use a self-rescuer. - ♦ Walk in both warm/hot and humid conditions. - Walk across uneven or slippery surfaces for distances in excess of one mile. - Tolerate standing in very close proximity to others while riding in the personnel cage. - ♦ Tolerate changes in elevation. - Recognize and respond to emergency signals and signs (visual, auditory, and olfactory).

-- Travel to egress points, unassisted, and under their own power. - Ascend and descend three flights of stairs.
+- Persons with health concerns/conditions should consult with a physician prior to accessing the underground. - Minimum Physical Requirements for Underground Access: - o Persons accessing the underground must be at least 18 years of age and able to perform the following: - Don and wear the required PPE. - ♦ Don and use a self-rescuer. - Walk in both warm/hot and humid conditions. - Walk across uneven or slippery surfaces for distances in excess of one mile. - Tolerate standing in very close proximity to others while riding in the personnel cage. - ♦ Tolerate changes in elevation. - Recognize and respond to emergency signals and signs (visual, auditory, and olfactory). - Travel to egress points, unassisted, and under their own power. - Ascend and descend three flights of stairs.

-Any accommodations to the minimum physical requirements for underground access will necessitate SDSTA Executive Director approval.
+^{}Any accommodations to the minimum physical requirements for underground access will necessitate SDSTA Executive Director approval.

-- SURF Acknowledgment of Risk and Release/Agreement Not to Sue, and Waiver documents shall be completed and signed. - A TAP must be reviewed by SDSTA.
-The purpose of the TAP is to: - o Provide authorization for the trip to designated areas within the facility. - o Document the expected locations and time of personnel on a trip. - Notify facility personnel of activities. - o Manage established occupancy limits. - o Assist in accountability of personnel. - Document restricted locations to be accessed. - All personnel going underground for any purpose must brass in/out.
+- SURF Acknowledgment of Risk and Release/Agreement Not to Sue, and Waiver documents shall be completed and signed. - A TAP must be submitted.
+The purpose of the TAP is to: - o Provide accountability for personnel underground. - o Manage established occupancy limits. - o Identifies Guides for each group. - o Provide authorization for the trip to designated areas within the facility. - All personnel going underground for any purpose must brass in/out.
 Persons authorized for access without personalized brass tags will be assigned a numbered visitor brass tag.
-This provides accountability for all personnel underground. - o If there is evidence that an individual failed to brass-out, the following actions must be initiated: - Verify via the Guide, Sponsor, or others that the individual who failed to brass-out is no longer underground. - If verification is not obtained, contact the Duty Officer to report an unaccounted person. - ♦ The Duty Officer will initiate a search for the individual, and SDSTA's Emergency Response Team will be activated. - ♦ The ESH-(3000-F)-173324 First Report must be completed per the ESH-(3000-S)-73314 Incident Management Standard. - All personnel accessing the underground must be accompanied by a Guide or be an authorized Guide.
+This provides accountability for all personnel underground. - o If there is evidence that an individual failed to brass-out, the following actions must be initiated: - ♦ Verify via the Guide, Sponsor, or others that the individual who failed to brass-out is no longer underground. - If verification is not obtained, contact the Duty Officer to report an unaccounted person. - ◆ The Duty Officer will initiate a search for the individual, and SDSTA's Emergency Response Team will be activated. - ♦ The ESH-(3000-F)-173324 First Report must be completed per the ESH-(3000-S)-73314 Incident Management Standard. - All personnel accessing the underground must be accompanied by a Guide or be an authorized Guide.
 Guide status and requirements must be followed and are outlined in the ESH-(12000-S)-79248 Guide and Guide Training Standard. - Underground occupancy limits must be followed as described in the ESH-(6000-S)-185207 Emergency Management Standard.